How Much Do Double Pane Windows Cost? (2023)

 Similarly, you should avoid using wire mesh or the scrubbing side of a sponge to get debris off of your windows.
 These materials can scratch your window or glass coating, and they aren’t necessary for removing debris.
 Instead, spray some cleaning solution on the affected area, let it sit for a few minutes and then scrub it clean with a microfiber cloth.
 Repeat the process until the debris is cleared away.

 If you know you have hard water, try using distilled water instead of tap water to clean your windows.
-Hard water will tend to leave mineral spots on your glass and isn’t ideal for streak-free windows.
+Hard water will tend to leave mineral spots on your clean glass and isn’t ideal for streak-free windows.

 Finally, you should avoid cleaning solutions that are alcohol-based or ammonia-based.
 Some cleaners use alcohol to help the solution dry, but they are more likely to leave streaks and water marks on your windows.